engineervix/uncomplicated-alert-receiver/README.md

 </div>

-UAR is documented on the [https://jamesread.github.io/uncomplicated-alert-receiver/](UAR Documentation Site).
+UAR is documented on the [UAR Documentation Site](https://jamesread.github.io/uncomplicated-alert-receiver/)

 ## Screenshots